opencoweb/cowebx/cowebx-apps/src/main/webapp/dailyscrum/README.markdown

 ##A Brief Tour

+###Usage
+* CTRL + Left Arrow Key : shortcut to cycle the current speaker up one person
+* CTRL + Right Arrow Key : shortcut to cycle the current speaker down one person

+###Directory Structure

 The structure of this directory is extremely straight forward.
 The following files are all you need to worry about when developing:

 * ```index.html``` : serves as the main html file of the application